Training-2024/Learn-0.1/README.md

 # Learn 0.1
 ## Git and GitHub

-You guys might think why this is named as **Learn 0.1**🧐🧐, the reason we named like that is these are the prerequisites that you should know before starting actial Concepts.
+You guys might think why this is named as **Learn 0.1**🧐🧐, the reason we named like that is these are the prerequisites that you should know before starting actual Concepts.
 Let's start with the concepts.

 ### What is Version Control?